 The month of May is peak peony season, and a state park just a short car ride from D.C. has a variety of these beautiful blossoming flowers just waiting to be gazed upon.

-Maryland’s Seneca Creek State Park features the picturesque peonies in bloom in both a stunning cultivated garden — known as the Schwartz Peony Garden — and a fabulous field where visitors can wander, enjoy the sights, and take Instagram-worthy photos.
+Maryland’s Seneca Creek State Park features picturesque peonies in bloom both in a stunning cultivated garden—known as the Schwartz Peony Garden—and a fabulous field where visitors can wander, enjoy the sights, and take Instagram-worthy photos.

 While visiting the peony garden, a number of “beautiful birds” may also catch your eye, with bluebirds and indigo buntings commonly seen inhabiting the garden.
 In fact, Seneca Creek State Park has 18 bluebird nestboxes, which typically produce between 140 and 150 baby bluebirds each year!

 If the peonies and wildlife weren’t enough to entice you, the park also boards a number of beautiful blossoming trees, such as Dogwood trees, Mountain Laurels, Tulip Trees, and a wild native azalea known as the Pinxter.

 Weekday visits to the park are free, though on weekends and holidays there is a $3 per person entrance fee, or $5 for those from out of state.